-The Company is closely monitoring the impact of the COVID-19 pandemic on all aspects of the Company's business, including how it has and will continue to impact the Company's operations and the operations of its suppliers, vendors and business partners, and may take further precautionary and preemptive actions as may be required by federal, state or local authorities.
+The Company is closely monitoring the impact of the COVID-19 pandemic on all aspects of the Company's business, including how it has impacted and may continue to impact the Company's operations and the operations of its suppliers, vendors and business partners, and may take further precautionary and preemptive actions as may be required by federal, state or local authorities.
 In addition, the Company has taken steps to minimize the current environment's impact on its business and strategy, including devising contingency plans and securing additional resources from third party service providers.
 Furthermore, for the safety of the Company's employees and families, the Company has introduced enhanced safety measures for scientists to be present in its labs and increased the use of third party service providers for the conduct of certain experiments and studies for research programs.
 Certain of the Company's third party service providers have also experienced shutdowns or other business disruptions.
 The Company does not yet know the full extent of potential delays or impacts on the Company's business, clinical trials, research programs, healthcare systems or the global economy and cannot presently predict the scope and severity of any potential business shutdowns or disruptions.

-The extent to which COVID-19 ultimately impacts the Company's business, results of operations or financial condition will depend on future developments, which remain highly uncertain and cannot be predicted with confidence, such as the duration of the outbreak, new information that may emerge concerning the severity of COVID-19 or the effectiveness of actions taken to contain the pandemic or treat its impact, among others.
+The extent to which COVID-19 ultimately impacts the Company's business, results of operations or financial condition will depend on future developments, which, despite progress in vaccination efforts, remain highly uncertain and cannot be predicted with confidence, such as the duration of the COVID-19 pandemic, new strains of the virus which may impact rates of infection and vaccination efforts, developments or perceptions regarding the safety of vaccines, new information that may emerge concerning the severity of COVID-19, and any additional preventative and protective actions taken to contain the pandemic or treat its impact, among others.
 In addition, a recurrence or "additional waves" of COVID-19 cases could cause other widespread or more severe impacts depending on where infection rates are highest.
-While states and jurisdictions have rolled back "stay at home" and quarantine orders and reopened in phases, it is difficult to predict what the lasting impact of the pandemic will be, and any prolonged material disruption to the Company's employees or third party service providers could negatively impact the Company's ability to conduct business in the manner and on the timelines presently planned, which could have a material adverse impact on the Company's business, results of operations and financial condition.
+While certain measures have been relaxed in certain parts of the world as increasing numbers of people have received COVID-19 vaccines, others have remained in place with some areas continuing to experience renewed outbreaks and surges in infection rates.
+The extent to which such measures are removed or new measures are put in place will depend upon how the pandemic evolves, as well as the distribution of available vaccines, the rates at which they are administered and the emergence of new variants of the virus.